Good coffee is magic.

 Decaf coffee is even worse.
 Caffeine is a natural anti-insect and antifungal defense mechanism for the plant.
 It deters mold and other organisms from growing on the beans.
 Mold is everywhere, but caffeine helps prevent it from growing on the beans while they’re in storage.
 When you remove the caffeine, your beans are defenseless.
 Decaf coffee is higher in both aflatoxin and ochratoxin.
 This is one of the reasons decaf tastes like camel sweat.

 You might think the more expensive types of coffee will be good for you, but this isn’t the case.
 Arabica beans are typically less moldy than robusta beans.
 (Robusta is what you find in Folgers and cheap coffee.)
 But even expensive types of coffee are usually processed with methods that allow mold to grow.

 The natural process method is common in African coffee.
 This allows the beans to sit outside where they can collect bird feces and other debris.
 They mold.
-One of my favorite high end coffee roasters, Carsen at Drumroaster Coffee, describes natural process beans as, “Delicious, flavorful, and psychedelic” because they affect how his brain works.
+One of my favorite high end coffee roasters describes natural process beans as, “Delicious, flavorful, and psychedelic” because they affect how his brain works.